Spains Hall

 Spains Hall is an Elizabethan country house near Finchingfield in Essex, England.
 The building has been Grade I listed since 1953.

 The hall is named after Hervey de Ispania, who held the manor at the time of the Domesday Book in 1086.
-From then until 2019, the land was continuously owned and occupied by three families – the de Ispania family, the Kempe family, who acquired it when Margery de Ispania married Nicholas Kempe in the early fifteenth century, and the Ruggles family (later the Ruggles-Brise family).
+From then until 2019, the land was continuously owned and occupied by three families: the de Ispania family, the Kempe family, who acquired it when Margery de Ispania married Nicholas Kempe in the early fifteenth century, and the Ruggles family (later the Ruggles-Brise family).

 History

 After the Kempe line ended, the house was bought in 1760 by Samuel Ruggles, a clothier from Bocking.
 His descendants, the Ruggles-Brise family, lived in the house until recently.
-Recent occupants include Sir Edward Ruggles-Brise, 1st Baronet (1882–1942), and his son, Sir John Ruggles-Brise, 2nd Baronet (1908–2007).
-In January 2019, celebrity chef Jamie Oliver purchased the hall.
+Other occupants include Sir Edward Ruggles-Brise, 1st Baronet (1882–1942), and his son, Sir John Ruggles-Brise, 2nd Baronet (1908–2007).

 The house and land

 The current house dates to c.
 1570, with earlier remains that include part of a medieval king post roof.
 The principal façade was remodelled by William Kempe in approximately 1585 and Dutch gables were added by Robert Kempe in 1637.

 A park of approximately 7 hectares surrounding the house was landscaped to a plan by Humphry Repton near 1807.
 The new landscaping remade some of the series of early seventeenth-century fishponds as ornamental water features, which gradually, are being restored today.
 Nearer the house are a large (2 hectare) and early (sixteenth-century) walled garden, and a mid-nineteenth-century formal garden.
 The grounds also include the remains of a moat around an earlier house.

 The house was designated as a Grade I listed building in 1953.

 The listing summary completed in 1953 includes this summary: "Great house.
 Circa 1570, with C17, C18 and C19 additions, incorporating a fragment of an earlier house, c.1400-50.
 Red brick, mainly English bond, some Flemish bond, with some plastered timber framing, roofed with handmade red clay tiles".

 The eighteenth-century dovecote and nineteenth-century coach house and stables were converted in 2005 into an Essex venue for weddings, conferences, and other events.
 Conversion of Spains Hall followed and in 2010 it was opened to civil ceremonies, wedding receptions, parties, and corporate events.

-Bakers of Danbury undertook restoration works to Spains Hall, winning a RICS conservation award in 2011 for East of England (Building Conservation category) for their work.
+Bakers of Danbury undertook restoration works to Spains Hall, winning the RICS East of England (Building Conservation category) award in 2011 for their work.

-In January 2019 the house was purchased by British TV chef Jamie Oliver.
+In January 2019 the house was purchased by Jamie Oliver.
 The family moved into the building that year and made some changes, according to a news report: "Along with the greenhouse, the application also sought to make changes and repairs to windows in two bedrooms and the bay window in one of the mansion’s drawing rooms".
-As of early 2021, the Website for the Estate indicated that paying guests were accepted in self-catering cottages and a campsite; tour tickets were also available as were tickets to photography tours and "farm rides".
+As of early 2021, the website for the Spains Hall Estate, now separate from the Hall itself, indicated that paying guests were accepted in self-catering cottages and a campsite; tour tickets were also available as were tickets to photography tours and "farm rides".